dapiedra/Cryo-EM-SAM2Point/PLY_SEGMENTATION_README.md

 ## Overview

-The `segment_ply.py` script allows you to segment 3D point clouds in PLY format using positive point prompts.
-The prompt points should be marked with red color (255, 0, 0) in a separate PLY file.
+The `segment_ply.py` script allows you to segment 3D point clouds in PLY format using positive and negative point prompts.
+Prompt points should be marked with specific colors in a separate PLY file:
+- **Red (255, 0, 0)**: Positive prompts - points inside the object of interest
+- **Green (0, 255, 0)**: Negative prompts - points in the background or regions to exclude

 ## Files Added